 Guaranteed income model: In the guaranteed income model the property manager pays a fixed monthly rate to the homeowner, even during months when the property has few or no bookings.
 This model ensures that property owners have a guaranteed passive income coming in all year round.

-The catch in the guaranteed model is that your income will always be the same, whether the property is being rented during high or low season.
+The catch in the guaranteed model is that your income will always be the same regardless of the season.
 Any income earned in excess to the agreed rate is paid to the manager or management company.

-During the low season, this may not seem like an ideal arrangement, but during high season you will pocket all profits made over and above the vacation rental property management fee that you pay.
-The downside of this model is that the fixed fee will often have separate, additional management fees on top of it, that push up the final price.
+During the low season, this may not seem like an ideal arrangement.
+But during high season you will pocket all profits made over and above the vacation rental property management fee that you pay.
+The downside of this fee model is that the fixed fee will often have separate, additional management fees on top of it, that push up the final price.

 Commission model: The commission model works on a percentage-based commission that you as the rental owner will pay to the property manager on a monthly basis.
 This is a popular fee structure because the monthly fee will be directly based on the amount that your rental made for that month.

 The hidden cost lies in the exact percentage that the manager will be taking in their fee.
 As mentioned earlier, the commission rates will vary depending on the manager or company you hire.
-Always be sure you know the exact percent they will be charging for their fee, and if this percent includes or excludes any additional fees that need to be paid.
+Always be sure you know the exact percent they will be charging for their fee.
+Also, make sure to ask if this percent includes or excludes any additional fees that you need to pay.

 Marketing services: Vacation rental property managers make a career out of understanding the STR market and staying on top of industry trends.
 Because of this, they have a good understanding of the best way to market a vacation rental, when to adjust prices, which platforms to market on, and how to attract ideal guests for your property.